Canardoux/flutter_sound/doc/README.md

 {% include image.html file="banner.png"  caption="The Flutter Sound Project" %}

 ![pub version](https://img.shields.io/pub/v/flutter_sound.svg?style=flat-square)
-{% include tip.html content="
-This is the MPL branch of Flutter Sound.
-If you are developing a GPL App, you probably want to consider using the [GPL τ Sound 9.0](https://tau.canardoux.xyz/readme.html) fork, because it has (or will have) several great enhancements."%}

 Flutter Sound is a set of libraries which deal with audio :